In Virginia, is it possible to recover money from a drunk driver above the amount ordinarily allowed in a personal injury case?

 (3) that the drunk driver’s intoxication was a proximate cause of the plaintiff’s injuries.

-In cases where the drunk driver unlawfully refuses to submit to a test of his or her blood alcohol content, the personal injury plaintiff can make a claim for punitive damages under the applicable Virginia Code section by proving the following:
+In cases where the drunk driver unlawfully refuses to submit to a test of his or her blood alcohol content, the personal injury plaintiff can claim punitive damages under the applicable Virginia Code section by proving the following:

 (1) that when the accident causing the injury occurred, the drunk driver was intoxicated and unreasonably refused to submit to a test of his or her blood alcohol content; and